Helsinki Public Transport – Learn the Essentials

 Commuter trains are named with letters, for example, Train A heading to Leppävaara.
 Not accidentally boarding a long-distance train is essential because the HSL tickets are only valid on commuter trains.
 Long-distance trains do not use letter naming.

-There is no ticket sale on commuter trains, so you need to buy a ticket before boarding a train.
-A conductor sometimes asks to see passengers’ tickets, so be sure you have the right ticket type.
+The staff in commuter trains do not sell tickets, so you must buy one before boarding.
+A conductor sometimes asks to see passengers’ tickets, so be sure you have the correct ticket type.

 A visitor to Helsinki usually meets a commuter train for the first time at Helsinki Airport.
 The lines P and I head from the airport to Helsinki Centre.